catalyst-network/Catalyst/README.md

 Our api docs can be found on our documentation site [https://catalyst-network.github.io/Catalyst/api](https://catalyst-network.github.io/Catalyst/api)

+Furtermore, our Technical White Paper is availiable [here](https://github.com/catalyst-network/whitepaper).
+This document explains the implementation of the Catalyst network.

 ## Quick Start Guide for Node

-This is a quick start guide for running a node on the Catalyst test network
+This is a quick start guide for running a node on the Catalyst test network.

 #### 1. Install .Net